hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

     LFOWAIT=300
     L2 CDEFG

 `LFO=` turns on the pitch LFO effect.
-It's turned off by default. `LFOSPEED=` sets the number of cycles for the pitch change. `LFORANGE=` determines how big the pitch change should occur, specified by the cent of semitones (so 100 will set it to one semitone). `LFOWAIT=` sets the time to wait to start the LFO effect, specified in milliseconds.
+It's turned off by default. `LFOSPEED=` sets the number of cycles per second for the pitch change. `LFORANGE=` determines how big the pitch change should occur, specified by the cent of semitones (so 100 will set it to one semitone). `LFOWAIT=` sets the time to wait to start the LFO effect, specified in milliseconds.

 You could even use this LFO effect to get really wacky results.
 Try setting `LFOSPEED=1` and `LFORANGE=2400` :)